NethermindEth/Forta-Agents/DYDX-Bots/Approve_Spending_Monitor/README.md

-# Large Tether Transfer Agent
+# Spending Approval monitor

 ## Description

-This agent detects transactions with large Tether transfers
+This bot detects large spending approvals on dYdX Liquidity and Safety modules.

+> Large is set as a percentage of the total staked tokens for each module.
+> The percentage can be ajusted by updating `THRESHOLD_PERCENTAGE` in `utils.ts`.

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent
+- DYDX-19-1

+  - Fired when `Approval` event is emitted on Liquidity Module with a large `value`.
+  - Severity is always set to "Info".
+  - Type is always set to "Info".
+  - Metadata includes:
+    - `value`: amount of tokens that is approved to be spent.
+    - `owner`: address of the approved tokens owner.
+    - `spender`: address approved to spend the tokens.

-- FORTA-1
+- DYDX-19-2

-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when `Approval` event is emitted on Safety Module with a large `value`.
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "Info".
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "Info".
-  - Mention any other type of metadata fields included with this alert
+  - Metadata includes:
+    - `value`: amount of tokens that is approved to be spent.
+    - `owner`: address of the approved tokens owner.
+    - `spender`: address approved to spend the tokens.

 ## Test Data

-The agent behaviour can be verified with the following transactions:
+The bot behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)